RevenueCat-Samples/import-csv-samples/README.md

 `introductory_price` The introductory price of the product (required only if you offer an introductory price that is not a free trial.)

 `date` The date that the price was effective.
-The format is [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+The format is `YYYY-MM-DD`.

-`duration` The duration of the product (`lifetime` for non-consumable and consumable products)
+`duration` The duration of the product The format is [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+(Enter `lifetime` for non-consumable and consumable products.)

 `introductory_price_duration` The duration of the introductory price (required only if you offer an introductory price that is not a free trial.)
+The format is [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).

 ##### Price Changes (iOS Only)